KNOWLEDGE TOO WONDERFUL

 “For there is not a word on my tongue, but behold, O LORD, You know it altogether.
 You have hedged me behind and before, and laid Your hand upon me.
 Such knowledge is too wonderful for me; it is high, I cannot attain it.”
 (Psalms 139:4-6 NKJV)

-It is natural to desire or yearn to know what lies ahead of you in this life and hereafter.
+It is natural to desire or long to know what lies ahead of you in this life and hereafter.
 It is God who has set eternity in our hearts (Eccl.
 3:11).

 It is only God who is perfect in knowledge.
 God knows everything about everyone and everything in detail.
 The darkness cannot hide anything from God, for the darkness and the light are both alike to God (Psa.
 139:12).

 Nothing surprises God, for He sees and knows all things before they happen.
-God sees, knows, and understands all our secrets, motives, fears, anxieties, and thoughts at all times (Psa.
-139:2).
+God sees, knows, and understands all our secrets, motives, fears, anxieties, and thoughts at all times.

-God does not expect us to know all things, for we cannot.
-But, God wants us to know that He is perfect in knowledge and that nothing ever happened or would ever happen to us without His knowledge.
+God does not expect us to know everything about everyone and everything in detail, for our minds cannot attain such knowledge.
+But God wants us to know that He is perfect in knowledge and that nothing ever happened or would ever happen to us without His knowledge.